-Can you believe it has been 10 years since the iPhone was introduced?
+Can you believe it has been over 10 years since the iPhone was introduced?
 In the last ten years, mobile phones have revolutionized the way that we communicate.
 Think of how different your world is today than it was 10 years ago.
 What were your primary means of communication ten years ago?
 What about your employees….how are they communicating now?
 I would venture to say that most of you, and most of your employees, are using a smartphone, and it is likely that many of them are using iPhones; IDC estimates that iOS will have around 15% market share, and there will be 240 million iPhones sold in 2018 alone.

 What does iPhone usage mean to your company?